CurveDocs/curve-resources/docs/crvusd/loan-management.md

 2. User calculates their midpoint of soft-liquidation and deposits their chosen stablecoin to a UniV3 pool to buy ETH in the same range as their LLAMMA soft-liquidation, e.g., with a soft-liquidation range of 2101-2324 their midpoint is 2212.50, they deposit 2212.5 USDC into the USDC/ETH UniV3 range 2101-2324.
 3. As the user is soft-liquidated in LLAMMA, their UniV3 position acts as a hedge, so they should maintain the approx. 1 ETH and approx. 2200 of stablecoins.
 Their UniV3 fee earnings also offset their fee losses from soft-liquidation.

-*Note the midpoint is just a estimation, as bands get smaller the lower a price gets to have an exact equal LP the user would need to split their LP into 10 UniV3 ranges, 1 for each LLAMMA band, see [here](./loan-details.md#bands-n) for information on bands*.
+*Note the midpoint is just a estimation, bands get smaller as prices decrease so to have an exactly equal UniV3 LP the user would need to split their LP into 10 UniV3 ranges, 1 for each LLAMMA band, see [here](./loan-details.md#bands-n) for more information on bands*.

 Risks:

-* crvUSD risk, i.e., smart contract risk from crvUSD stablecoin and the crvUSD markets, see crvUSD risk disclaimer [here](../resources/risks/crvusd.md)
+* crvUSD risk, i.e., smart contract risk from crvUSD stablecoin and the crvUSD markets, see crvUSD risk disclaimer [here](../resources/risks/crvusd.md).
-* UniV3 position risk, please research potential UniV3 risks
+* UniV3 position risk, please research potential UniV3 risks.
 * Soft-liquidation losses may be much larger than UniV3 fee earnings, especially during times of high volatility.
 * crvUSD/USDC depeg risk, crvUSD and USDC may depeg.
 If this happens the strategy won't work.
 One way to mitigate this for the user above is to create a crvUSD/ETH UniV3 position instead of a USDC/ETH position, although this may decrease UniV3 earnings.